tjclement/pixel-badge-site/blog/webserial.md

 For our part, we ported the WebUSB-based web app we made for CampZone2020 to WebSerial, bringing easy visual installation of apps, drag & drop file management, web IDE for programming, and a web python terminal to all badges that run badge.team firmware.
 That's support for SHA2017, CampZone2019, Disobey2019, HackerHotel2019, CampZone2020, Disobey2020, and the Pixel Badge.
 How cool is that!

 If you have one of these devices, you can check out our WebSerial demo at [webserial.curious.supplies](https://webserial.curious.supplies){:target="_blank"}.
+Or check out this demo video below:

 <iframe src="https://player.vimeo.com/video/520706554" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>